Choosing childcare for your child with special educational needs or disability

 Your child might also need additional funding.
 This might be needed to provide resources and equipment or to allow more adult help at the childcare setting.
 If you want more information on how early years children with special educational needs can get additional funding, speak to the manager of your childcare setting.
-For questions to ask and things to consider, go to our choosing childcare for your child with special educational needs or disability page

 For further information, read about how to access free childcare for disabled children aged two to four, or visit the Family and Childcare Trust's Childcare options for disabled children page

 The childcare provider you choose may require additional support so that they can meet your child's needs.
 This might include advice and support from the council's early years team of specialist consultants.
 They can help your childcare provision to provide appropriate activities for your child and support them to make sure your child is making progress.
 Childcare providers can also work with other professionals who may already be supporting your child, for example physiotherapist, portage worker, speech and language therapist.